 This event is for everyone--those who are undecided, switching majors, or just getting started in their humanities major--because we want to help you find your "true north," your purpose and passion.

-Lydia Storie will speak for 5-10 minutes to kick off the evening, and then will be sitting at a table to talk about careers in entertainment and content development.
+- Jennifer will speak for about 10 minutes to kick off the evening, and then will be sitting at a table to talk with students in small groups.

 - Connect with Jennifer Banning Gose on LinkedIn.

 Pizza and prizes will be available at this event.